 Your garden might still be in full bloom this month or might be starting to look a bit dry and past its best, depending on the weather!
 This year we’re in full drought mode so it’s all tinder dry.
 August might not seem like the ideal time to plant anything, but you can actually start planting some flowers now to prepare for next spring.

 7 Have a staycation weekend

 If you’re using up annual leave or preparing for the back-to-school season, try having a staycation weekend.
 What you do with it is completely up to you!

 If you’re desperately in need of some downtime, have a completely guilt-free weekend at home.
 Getting dressed is optional.
 Read, binge Netflix, bake cookies, do whatever chills you out.

-If you’ve had quite enough of being home this year thank you, but travel is still off the cards, try being a tourist in your own hometown or nearest city.
+If you’ve had quite enough of being home this year thank you, try being a tourist in your own hometown or nearest city.
 Take the tour bus, visit the museums, wander in the parks, people-watch at a coffee shop.
 Pretend you’re on holiday and you might start to feel like you really are.

 8 Eat in season